ashu9795/Assignment/README.md

 ## Introduction

-This project is a **web application** built with **React**, allowing users to register, log in, view leaderboards, and access their test history.
+This project is a **web application** built with **React** and **Vite**, allowing users to register, log in, view leaderboards, and access their test history.
 It uses a modern tech stack to provide a seamless user experience.

 ---